mono/website/docs/faq/technical.md

 ### What is a 100% .NET application?

 A '100% .NET application' is one that only uses the APIs defined under the System namespace and does not use P/Invoke.
-These applications would in theory run unmodified on Windows, Linux, Solaris, MacOS X and others.
+These applications would in theory run unmodified on Windows, Linux, Solaris, macOS and others.
 Note that this requirement also holds for all assemblies used by the application.
 If one of them is Windows-specific, then the entire program is not a 100% .NET application.
 Furthermore, a 100% .NET application must not contain non-standard data streams in the assembly.
 For example, Visual Studio .NET will insert a `#-` stream into assemblies built under the "Debug" target.
 This stream contains debugging information for use by Visual Studio .NET; however, this stream can not be interpreted by Mono (unless you're willing to donate support).
 Thus, it is recommended that all Visual Studio .NET-compiled code be compiled under the Release target before it is executed under Mono.

 ### Can I execute my Visual Studio .NET program (Visual Basic .NET, Visual C#, Managed Extensions for C++, C++/CLI, etc.) under Mono?